ThomasDavid0/lua_bundler/README.md

-This package bundles lua scripts into a single file using the require statement.
+This script bundles lua scripts into a single file using the require statement.
 It is intended to make writing scripts for Ardupilot more modular.

 It is inspired by this Stack Overflow answer: https://stackoverflow.com/a/58776273